adora0/gothcat.net/README.md

 [gothcat.net](http://gothcat.net) is served using the Ubuntu Server 22.04 LTS distribution of Apache 2.

-To host the server, this repo should be cloned to `/var/www/html/gothcat.net` and `/var/www/html/gothcat.net/public` should be owned by the `www-data` user and group.
+To host the server, this repo should be cloned; the `public` directory should be symbolically linked to `/var/www/html/gothcat.net/public` and owned by the `www-data` user and group.

 Required modules:
 - `include`